 Where there are opportunities and light in the YouTube world, there is also an underbelly of sketchy and sometimes criminal elements masquerading as enthusiastic content creators.
 No one speaks to this better than Michael Wolfgang Nichol, better known as Miko Worldwide.
 Miko was an overnight YouTube sensation turned international fugitive who not just slid under the radar; he avoided it altogether.

 To begin with this story, I must confess I’m obsessed with YouTube.
 Especially travel vlogs highlighting people of color.
 That brings me to my discovery of Miko about a year ago while searching for vlogs by individuals going to the Dominican Republic.
-I was frustrated, trying to find videos that we’re creative, informative, and aesthetically pleasing to the eye.
+I was frustrated, trying to find videos that were creative, informative, and aesthetically pleasing to the eye.
 Unfortunately, I found a lot of that underbelly content I mentioned earlier.
 I stumbled upon men, particularly from the United States, who didn’t have much to offer other than sitting in folding chairs, smoking cigars, and drinking Presidente beer trying to pass off sex tourism content as traveling advice.

 Miko was different.
 A then 27-year-old bright-eyed Sosua transplant who didn’t buy into (in the beginning) the misogynistic, homophobic, anti-black women, undertones of his fellow ex-pat contemporaries.
 He traveled the island of Hispaniola occupied by the Dominican Republic offering unique content such as restaurant reviews, points of interest, local neighborhood tours, and even promoting his charities.
 More on that later.

 With all of his positive energy, movie star good looks, Miko took his subscriber count from a meager 1000 or so to 35K in about a year.
 Not too shabby, right?
 Like any notable personality along with fame comes a slew of haters, and for Miko, many of them were seemingly his friends at one point.
-I thought it was weird that these same men who Miko once spoke of fondly of and at times, promoted them on his channel, which already surpassed their own, would eventually turn against him.
+I thought it was odd that these same men who Miko once spoke fondly of and at times, promoted them on his channel, which already surpassed their own, would eventually turn against him.
 They thought he was off and, among many things, questioned his sexuality.
 I chalked it up to their jealousy of the rising star.
 However, I had to agree with them something wasn’t adding up.
 To put it bluntly, Miko Worldwide, with all of his popularity, was a bit strange.
 I would find out later that this wasn’t a suitable” creative” type weird.

 Where were you born?
 What’s your last name?
 Do you ever go back home to visit?
 What about your family?
 How is it that you have the means to travel at such a young age?
 These were all questions that not only I had, but many of Miko’s loyal fans.
 He was elusive, mysterious, and unnecessarily vague about answering anything about himself.
 Traits that are quite odd for a YouTuber who craved the spotlight and often urged his fans to not only grow the channel but his Instagram following as well.
 Miko was running from something.
 It was none of my business, so I like so many viewers, gave up on obtaining answers enjoyed the content, and defended Miko against the naysayers.

 The months passed, and Miko was a content creating beast!
-He attracted travelers from all over the world who loved to get camera time with the YouTube sensation.
+He attracted travelers from all over the world who loved to get camera time with the YouTube star.
 It was rare for Miko to walk the streets in several countries and not be recognized.
 Sosua, however, was home base and where his stardom rose.
 He stayed loyal to DR, the country that made him until one day, he vanished!

 It’s not unheard of for content creators to take a break, but for Miko, it was a brief one.
 One day out of the blue, the dimpled faced traveler reappeared on the channel, but this time, at a new destination, Germany.
 One day you’re on a Dominican beach highlighting beautiful women, and a few days later, without any notice, you pop back on the grid in a country that’s the antithesis of the Dominican Republic?
 Once again, I went with the flow, but man, this was peculiar.